-The industrial union SINTRAIME, which represents workers inside the GM plant sent a letter to GM CEO Mary Barra earlier this month requesting that she intervene and send a team capable of resolving this situation to Colombia at once.
+The industrial union SINTRAIME, which represents workers inside the GM plant sent a letter to GM CEO Mary Barra requesting that she intervene and send a team capable of resolving this situation to Colombia at once.
 SINTRAIME has reached out to unions representing GM workers around the world, soliciting their support.

 * * *